JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

     setstate!(p, Sleeping()); delay!(clk, 10*rand())
 end
 ```
 This describes one pet cycle.
 After each status change the pet function calls [`delay!`](@ref) for a given timeout on the clock.
 Note that the `pet` function takes the clock as its first argument.
-This is required for calling `delay!` on it.
+This is required for calling `delay!`.

 We have to reimplement our `speak` and `setstate!` functions since now we print from an asynchronous process.
 With [`now!`](@ref) we let the clock do the printing:
 ```@example intro